msalemor/azure-governance/README.md

 ## Azure Governance

-- How do I name my name my resources in Azure?
+- How do I name my resources in Azure?
   - Naming conventions
 - What is tagging useful for?
 How do I tag my resources?
   - Tags